This course is only open to students in the BA Midden-Oostenstudies.

 Successful completion of Modern Standard Arabic 2

 This course has the following co-requisites: ‘Modern Standard Arabic 3’, ‘Media Arabic,’ and ‘Modern Standaard Arabisch 4: gevorderde grammatica’.
-Students who wish to join this course without the other courses should contact the course instructor by 15-01-2023.

 During this course, students will read under supervision the Arabic novella Qindīl Umm Hāshim by the Egyptian author Yahyā Haqqī (d.
 1992).
 On the basis of this novella, students will focus on the grammar of Modern Standard Arabic and increase their Arabic vocabulary.
 The course is closely related to 'Modern Standard Arabic 4: Advanced Grammar'.